||Commercial Pilot Licence (CPL)|

 - CASA licence fees

 This course can be taken at the Gold Coast Airport in Australia as an Australian Diploma of Aviation (Commercial Pilot Licence - Aeroplane).
-A cheaper alternative is available in Hamilton New Zealand which is a non-award Commercial Pilot Licence course.

 Further Training and Pathways

 This course can be packaged with the Multi-Engine Instrument Rating (MEAIR) - please see Airline & Commercial Pilot Programme.

 Following are indicative units of study undertaken throughout the Commercial Pilot Licence course.
 The exact units are dependent on the provider and your own choices throughout the course.
 Please note that some units are repeated throughout the programme but at a more advanced level.